Using the Pyramid Principle to build better PowerPoint presentations

 Why you should use the Pyramid Principle in Your PowerPoint presentations

-Most people tend to present ideas in a bottom-up fashion.
+There is a temptation to present ideas in a bottom-up fashion.
 That is, you start by presenting all of your facts and arguments, ending with your conclusion.
-However, presenting your conclusion first and then delving into the detail is more effective for several reasons:
+However, presenting your conclusion first and then addressing details is a more effective way of communicating for several reasons:

-• If you start with your conclusion, it serves as a reference point or north star and you are less likely to lose the thread of your story
+• If you start with your conclusion, it serves as a reference point or north star, meaning you are less likely to lose the thread of your story.

 Your presentation introduction, typically represented by an executive summary slide, is the top of the pyramid and should include your key conclusion or recommendation.
 Crafting this executive summary first can help you organize the body of your presentation.